Urged to attack Harris on policy, Trump keeps reverting to his old shtick

 “Trump can change this,” he says.
 “But it has to be about the why.”

-It’s been less than a month since former President Donald Trump walked into the Republican National Convention to thunderous applause, having survived an assassination attempt and holding a commanding lead against against an opponent many viewed as enfeebled.
+It’s been less than a month since former President Donald Trump walked into the Republican National Convention to thunderous applause, having survived an assassination attempt and holding a commanding lead against an opponent many viewed as enfeebled.
 But it may as well have been a lifetime ago.

 Since Vice President Kamala Harris replaced President Joe Biden atop the Democratic ticket, she’s seen a groundswell of grassroots enthusiasm, record donations, and a surge in the polls.
 And Mr. Trump seems to have been thrown back on his heels, unsure how to recalibrate against a fresh, younger opponent, with fewer than 100 days until the election.